 The reality is, you’re not the only one that feels like checking out until after the ball drops – and when everyone else goes dark, that means fewer distractions to keep you from getting a head start on your next quota period.

-The best salespeople I know use time to re-assess what they learned and develop a plan for crushing their sales goals.
+The top sales reps I know use time to re-assess what they learned and develop a plan for crushing their sales goals.

 If checking out is what you need to recharge your batteries, go for it.
-But, if you’re interested in gaining a competitive advantage over your competition, read on to learn how to differentiate yourself using five key sales activities to drive more results.
+But, if you’re interested in gaining a competitive advantage over your competition, read on to learn how to differentiate yourself using five key sales activities in your sales process to drive more results.